protocol/launchpad/content/en/resources/github-guide/index.md

 * Now you have to find which file you want to modify.
 In the repository used in this example, `launchpad`, all of the content is in the directory `content/en`.
 ![Forks](fork-4.png)

 * Compare the directory structure with the URL of the curriculum and find a page you would like to make a small edit on.
-Note that the file you need to edit will either have the same name as the file in the URL (e.g. how-filecoin-works.md), or be and `index.md` inside of a directory with the same name as you see in the URL.
+Note that the file you need to edit will either have the same name as the file in the URL (e.g. how-filecoin-works.md), or be an `index.md` file inside of a directory with the same name as you see in the URL.

 ![Forks](fork-7a.png)